Table Of Contents

 This one’s pretty obvious, but make sure that your coffee grinder can fit within your kitchen.
 Manual grinders take up a pretty small footprint to begin with, but you want to make sure you choose the appropriate size nonetheless.

 What are the grinder blades or burrs made of?
 You can usually find models that use stainless steel or ceramic grinding mechanisms.
 Ceramic grinders last longer but can also be more expensive.
 It’s also much more of a hassle to replace a chipped ceramic part than it is to replace a steel one.
+That being said, we do typically recommend you start off with a conical burr coffee grinder from the get go.

 The coffee grinder you choose dictates the overall quality of your coffee.
 Bad coffee grinders yield worse-tasting coffee, so please take an extra few minutes to research and don’t just buy the cheapest model you come across.